SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 }
 ```

 Because we are going to be interacting with a brand new database instance we'll need to make sure the database has been initialized before the application can fully start up.
-In `Startup.cs` adjust the input parameters of the `Configure` function to include the TodoContext and add the `EnsureCreated` command as the last line in the function.
+In "Startup.cs" adjust the input parameters of the 'Configure' function to include the TodoContext and add the 'EnsureCreated' command as the last line in the function.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env, TodoContext context) {